DataScienceScotland/June_Agricultural_Census/README.md

 B2 combines the census (Ags) data and the SAF data to make the combined dataset, as known as JAC.
 B2 is B5 and B10 (from SAS project).

-C6-C9 - markdown for flagged errors in SAF dataset.
+C1 - markdown for flagged errors in SAF dataset.

-Folders: Punch Error Checks contains C1 Ags data punch error checks script and markdown
-Folders: Validations contains C2:C5 Ags data validation script and markdown.
+C Validations is Ags/June validations.

 "item_numbers.R" includes item numbers which are manually pasted into "June - C _ Validations.R" script as objects.